Ether-YiTseWu/SetUp-ESP_Series-CC2530/README.md

 # SetUp-ESP_Series-CC2530
 ## Overview
-Introduce the tool and links of burnning ESP8266/ESP32/CC2530
+Introduce the tool and links of burning ESP8266/ESP32/CC2530

 ## Usage
 Refer the below links